Use Case · For the CHRO & Equity Admin

 Related Outcomes

-Decrease stock-based compensation by as much as 85% on the same grants.
+Designed to decrease stock-based compensation by as much as 85% on the same grants.

 See use case →Book a 30-minute walkthrough with our team.
 We'll model the eligible non-payroll population at your company and the participation curve we'd expect.